NdaedzoPhoshoko/Exploring-RestAPIs-Flusk-Python/README.md

 ## License 📜

-This project is licensed under the MIT License.
 Do whatever you want with it, just don't blame us if it breaks the internet. 😉

 ## Acknowledgements 🙌